karrick/gosync/README.md

 While I chew on that question for a while, this is my attempt to provide semaphores using the bare minimum but already avaiable structures in Go's standard library.
+Namely I chose to implement semaphores on top of `sync.Cond`, which has access to and uses the runtime scheduler to prevent polling.